flutter/website/src/_includes/docs/swift-package-manager/migrate-macos-project-manually.md

-Once you [turn on Swift Package Manager][], the Flutter CLI tries to migrate your project to use Swift Package Manager the next time you run your app using the CLI.
+The Flutter CLI has an [automatic migration][] that tries to add Swift Package Manager integration to your app when you run it using the CLI.

 However, the Flutter CLI tool might be unable to migrate your project automatically if there are unexpected modifications.